Charlotte-Greenaway/Charlotte-Greenaway/README.md

 - 🌱 I’m currently learning **NextJS.**

-- 🤝 I’m looking for help with **ideas for features on my solar system project.**

 - 👨‍💻 All of my projects are available at [https://github.com/Charlotte-Greenaway](https://github.com/Charlotte-Greenaway)

 - 📫 How to reach me **charlottegreenaway654@gmail.com**